Public Liability Lawyers Melbourne

 - Rehabilitation expense including Physiotherapy and other allied health services

 - Medication expenses

 - Travel expenses related to your injuries

-2. Compensation for pain and suffering, as well as loss of enjoyment of life caused by physical injury, psychological injury or both.
+3. Compensation for pain and suffering, as well as loss of enjoyment of life caused by physical injury, psychological injury, or both

-In order to bring a claim for pain and suffering in public liability matters, the Wrongs Act 1958 requires claimants to satisfy a threshold of either:
+In most cases, to bring a claim for pain and suffering in public liability matters, the Wrongs Act 1958 requires claimants to satisfy a threshold of either:

 - Greater than 5% whole person impairment for physical injuries (other than psychiatric injury or spinal injury); In the case of spinal injury, impairment of 5% or more; or

 - In the case of psychiatric injury, impairment of 10% or more.

 - It is important to seek advice to ensure that you are accessing all your entitlements.
 An obligation-free consultation with one of our Public Liability claim lawyers at Zaparas will help you identify your eligibility.